Driving in Austria - A Guide for Visitors

 Speed limits are marked with clear signs.
 The default speed limit in urban areas is 50 km/h.
 Outside towns, you can drive up to 100 km/h.
 On autobahns, the limit is 130 km/h.

 Speed limit may vary also depending on the weather conditions.
-In poor weather conditions like when it's raining or snowing, a lower limit may be set by a traffic sign.
-It is important to learn to recognize the extra information which is marked below the speed limit signs.
+A traffic sign may set a lower limit in poor weather conditions like when it's raining or snowing.
+It is essential to learn to recognize the extra information which is marked below the speed limit signs.

 Road Tolls

-There is a road toll system in Austria on all motorways and expressways.
-The toll can be paid in the form of a vignette, lorry toll or route toll.
+Austria has a road toll system on all motorways and expressways.
+The toll can be paid as a vignette, lorry, or route toll.
 This money is utilized to maintain the roads in good condition.

-Cars up to 3,500 kg must display a toll sticker or have a digital version purchased.
+Cars up to 3,500 kg must display a toll sticker or purchase a digital version.
 The rule applies when driving on motorways and expressways.
-The sticker and its digital version are called vignette.
+The sticker and digital version are called vignette.
 Heavier cars have a different toll system.

 Six motorways require you to buy a separate toll ticket to cover their even more expensive construction and maintenance costs.
 Official information is available on ASFINAG website.

-When hiring a car in Austria, make sure it has a vignette.
+When hiring a car in Austria, ensure it has a vignette.

 Speed and Dashboard Cameras

-The police are supervising traffic manually and automatically with speed cameras.
+The police supervise traffic manually and automatically with speed cameras.
 That is why it is important to follow the traffic rules, especially the speed limits.
-Dashboard cameras are forbidden because of strict privacy laws in the EU and especially in Austria.
+Dashboard cameras are forbidden because of strict privacy laws in the EU, especially in Austria.

 Fueling

 Refuelling in Austria is as simple as in other European countries.
 There are so many petrol stations almost that one is always near you.
-Only if you are heading to the Alps, it is wise to reserve some extra fuel because a car consumes more and the nearest petrol station may be quite a long distance from your location.
-In many petrol stations, you refuel the car yourself and then pay the cashier.
+Only if you are heading to the Alps is it wise to reserve some extra fuel because a car consumes more fuel and the nearest petrol station may be quite a long distance from your location.
+In many petrol stations, you refuel the car and then pay the cashier.
 Some stations are fully automated.
 Almost all payment cards are widely accepted in petrol stations.

-The fuel in Austria is moderately priced compared to other countries in Europe.
+The fuel in Austria is moderately priced compared to other European countries.

 Parking

-In big cities, it is sometimes challenging to find a free parking spot and parking costs.
+In big cities, finding a free parking spot and parking costs is sometimes challenging.
 Usually, you need to pay parking fees on weekdays while parking during weekends is free.
 The rates are moderately low.
-We advise learning the parking rules and signs before driving in Austria as the fines are expensive.
+We advise learning the parking rules and signs before driving in Austria, as the fines are expensive.

 Our Driving Experiences in Austria